 About ten years later, I was sitting in Introduction to Economics class and the room started to close in on me.
 I thought I was either dying or going crazy.
 My professor’s words melted into the ether like heavy, molten lava.
 My heart was racing and my face was hot to the touch.
 I couldn’t hear anything anymore.
 I just needed to escape.
 It wasn’t long before I found out I had experienced a panic attack.
 Overbearing financial burdens, transferring schools because of my parents’ bankruptcy and losing my childhood home all mounted on top of me.
 It all came crashing down on me and all I could do was sit in class and grit my teeth, hoping this overbearing thing would go away.
 I wanted to scream, but I couldn’t make a sound.

 I somehow managed to get through that awful time.
-Therapy and taking a year off helped tremendously.
-It was difficult.
-I was never really the same after that.
+Taking a year off helped tremendously.
 I felt like I had touched on something that few could understand.
 Only one of my roommate’s was sympathetic as I struggled to piece together my degree.
 But somehow, I graduated two years later with high honors.

 I became a Special Needs Teacher and was on my second year of teaching when myself and my boyfriend at the time decided to go to Europe.
 We landed in Heathrow airport and immediately made our way over to the infamous Earls Court in Central London where Syd Barrett had shared an apartment with Duggie Fields.
 Earls Court is where Syd reportedly threw his television out the window during a psychotic episode.
 I sat and heard the stories from my then boyfriend.
 I fell in love with Barrett’s artwork and became fascinated with his life.
 The neighborhood of Earls Court, at that time, still had the gritty feel to it.
 Just like in “The Wall,” you could almost picture Barrett glued to his television in his little apartment, writing songs, vacillating between lability and bad trips where his band-mates would reportedly lock him in the linen cupboard.
 Barrett’s contributions to Pink Floyd up until 1968–that blissed out, psychedelic sound–are undeniable.
 Anything Robert (a name he later reclaimed because Syd was his “low income” nickname) touched, turned to gold.
 He was a beautiful, boxed-in butterfly who managed to find his creative wings through painting in his later years.